Productivity & Energy Alignment

 • Block your non-work day as immovable

-• Reorganise remaining days by activity type
+• Reorganize remaining days by activity type

 • Move all existing commitments into new structure